Virginia’s legislature votes to remove tribute to segregationist governor

 “For me, the architect of Massive Resistance shouldn’t be celebrated, especially in public spaces,” Del.
 Jerrauld C. “Jay” Jones, who sponsored the bill, said in a written statement.
 “This is a win for Civil Rights in Virginia and a step in the right direction toward reconciliation and understanding our challenging history.”

-While Richmond has spent much of the past year wrestling with towering symbols of racial oppression, scant attention was paid to the 10-foot bronze figure outside the state Capitol that depicts Bryd in a business suit, a copy of the federal budget in one hand.
+While Richmond has spent much of the past year wrestling with towering symbols of racial oppression, scant attention was paid to the 10-foot bronze figure outside the state Capitol that depicts Byrd in a business suit, a copy of the federal budget in one hand.

 All but one of the Confederate statues that defined Monument Avenue were carted away over the summer amid protests that erupted after the death of George Floyd, an unarmed Black man, in Minneapolis police custody in May.
 Northam has ordered the removal of the lone remaining monument, to Confederate Gen. Robert E. Lee, but two court challenges stand in the way.